Axenu-AB/react-native-star-io10/README.md

 # react-native-star-io10

+Fork fixing building more modern versions of react native

 `react-native-star-io10` is a library for supporting application development for Star Micronics devices.

 This library is included in StarXpand SDK.